Skip to content

 &H00FFFFFF

-• Here, &H00FFFFFF represents completely transparent white.
-The transparency is 00 (completely transparent), and the color is FFFFFF (white).
+• Here, &H00FFFFFF represents fully transparent white.
+The transparency is 00 (fully transparent), and the color is FFFFFF (white).

-• Fully Opaque: The color is completely opaque, i.e., the color display effect is the most obvious.
-The representation is &HFFBBGGRR, where the AA part is FF (completely opaque).
+• Fully Opaque: The color is completely opaque, i.e., the color display is most obvious.
+The representation is &HFFBBGGRR, where the AA part is FF (fully opaque).

 Example: